 You can try to negotiate your agent’s commission, but don’t get your hopes up — many agents don’t negotiate their fees.
-The exception to this is if you have one person acting as both the buyer’s and the seller’s agent, in which case it’s common to ask for a better deal.
+The exception is if you have one person acting as both the buyer’s and the seller’s agent.
+It’s common to ask for a better deal.

 When trying to negotiate:

-- Do your research.
-If you’re going to ask for a better price from an agent, it’s important that you go into any meeting well prepared.
-Find out what the average cost is for a real estate agent in your area and use that figure as a bargaining tool to negotiate a fairer deal.
+Do your research.
+If you’re going to ask for a better price from an agent, go into the meeting well prepared.
+Find out the average cost is for a real estate agent in your area and use that figure as a bargaining tool to negotiate a fairer deal.

-- Be reasonable.
+Be reasonable.
 Don’t insult the agent by lowballing them.
-Approach them with a reasonable figure and remember to stay polite and courteous at all times.
+Approach them with a reasonable figure and remember to stay polite and courteous.